You are here

 Is our conversation confidential?

 Yes.
-Your conversation with the counselor is private and confidential.
+Your conversation with the counselor is private and confidential by law.
 Meeting notes are kept separate from your academic record.
 The counselor will explain the legal limits of confidentiality during your first meeting and you are encouraged to ask questions.

 Can I see a counselor if I already have a mental health provider off-campus?